briansimiyuj/doctor-appointment-app/README.md

 My appointments page will show the user's appointments.
 It will have a list of appointments with the doctor's name, date, time, and location.
 The user will be able pay for the appointment and cancel it.

   1. Create a My Appointments Page and mount it on Script component and provide a route for it.
-Wrap the route with BookingContextProvider and AppointmentContextProvider
+Wrap the route with ScheduleProvider, BookingContextProvider, AppointmentContextProvider and PatientDetailsProvider
   2. Create a Tab Selector Buttons component and mount it on the My Appointments Page
     a.
 Retrieve the `activeTab` state variable from the AppointmentContext
     b.
 Display `Upcoming`, and `Past` buttons